Platinum coin: Single issues

 Many commemorative coins were dedicated to a significant event or anniversary and issued only once.
 For example, Estonia released a platinum coin in 2008 to honor its 90th anniversary, and Tonga issued 400 platinum coins in 1967 for the coronation of Taufa'ahau Tupou IV.
 Other countries that have minted commemorative platinum coins include Bulgaria, Congo, Panama, South Africa, Portugal and France.

 The Estonian issue began on 24 February 2008 – Independence Day – and included silver, gold and platinum coins.
 The platinum coin was a first for Estonia.
 Its reverse featured a barn swallow – the national symbol of Estonia – and the obverse showed the national coat of arms.
 The coin had a face value of 100 Estonian kroons, a platinum purity of 999/1000, a weight of 7.775 grams, and a diameter of 18.0 mm.
 The coin was designed by Tiit Jϋrna and produced by the Mint of Finland with a quantity of 3,000 pieces.
 The opening sale took place in the Hall of Independence at the National Bank, where the independence of Estonia was proclaimed 90 years ago; 349 coins and 176 sets were sold within three and a half hours.
 The entire issue is now sold out.

 Investing in coins and their storage

-Platinum coins are a popular investment, and each year the number of such coins sold by Sberbank of Russia increases by 30–50%.
-Most experts agree that such investments should have a long-term character, as the rise of the platinum price is relatively slow – about 80% over the last 5 years, except for a rapid rise followed by decline in 2008.
-Also, whereas most banks can sell platinum coins, only a few buy them, as this requires evaluation by an experienced professional.
-For example, only 5% of offices of Sberbank (the major bank of Russia) in the capital city of Moscow redeem precious metal coins.
-The selling price is also much affected by visible scratches, spots, patina, and other defects introduced by bad handling.
-For this reason, most bullion coins are sealed in transparent plastic right after removal from the press.
-They are then stored in a dry room with relative humidity below 80% and at temperatures between 15 and 40 °C. If a coin is removed from its plastic seal, it is recommended not to store it in PVC albums, as PVC molecules gradually break down, releasing organochlorine compounds which produce patina on the coins.
+Platinum coins are a popular investment, and each year many such coins are sold by Sberbank of Russia among other mints.
+Most experts agree that such investments should have a long-term profile.
+Many bullion coins are sealed in transparent plastic directly after removal from the press.
+They are then often stored in a dry room with relative humidity below 80% and at temperatures between 15 and 40 °C. If a coin is removed from its plastic seal, it is recommended not to store it in PVC albums, as PVC molecules gradually break down, releasing organochlorine compounds which produce patina on the metal.
 These compounds may also form acids by reacting with moisture.
 Unlike silver, platinum does not corrode.
-However, as is true for all unprotected coins, platinum coins are prone to contamination which can be caused even by washing with (chlorine-containing) tap water.